Veronica-MN/SQL-Portfolio/README.md

 ## Absenteeism Prediction of Employees in a Company

-As a BI/Data Analyst I want to be able to be able to:
+As a BI/Data Analyst I want to be able to:
    - gather relevant employee data
    - run a model
-   - get results that will clearly show whether or not each employee is expected to be absent for more than 3 hours during a work day
+   - get results that will clearly show whether or not each employee (from my observations) is expected to be absent for more than 3 hours during a work day

-In this project, we assume that the data science or Machine Learning Engineers who will develop the necessary Python model containing the code that will run the machine learning code, which is not part of the objective of a BI/Data analyst.
+In this project, we assume that the data science or Machine Learning Engineers have developed the necessary Python model containing the code that will run the machine learning code, which is not part of the objective of a BI/Data analyst.
 The model in this case is the [abseenteeism module](absenteeism_module.py), additionally, there is the scaler and model files that contain the information needed for the module to use the machine learning, then our cleaned dataset, [Absenteeism_new_data.csv file](Absenteeism_new_data.csv)

 The necessary programming steps to create and run the module are not necessary for me to understand a BI/Data Analyst.
-All I have to do is insert the name of the file that I have processed and cleaned and retrieved the new observation from and run the cell in my jupyter notebook.
-This will give me the probablity that a certain individual will be absetn from work for more than 3 hours as seen [here](Absenteeism_predictions.ipynb).
+All I have to do is insert the name of the file that I have processed and cleaned and retrieve the new observation from and run the cell in my jupyter notebook.
+This will give me the probablity that a certain individual will be absent from work for more than 3 hours as seen [here](Absenteeism_predictions.ipynb).

 #### Integration of Python & SQL
 In order for me to analyse and visualise the data in Tableau, I make use of the integration of Python, SQL and Tableau.
 First is to create a connection between Python & SQL in order to transfer the data from [Jupiter Notebook](Absenteeism_Prediction_Project.ipynb) to [MySQL workbench](predicted_outputs_table.sql)